 Recently the NICER team produced the most detailed map of hot spots on the surface of the pulsar PSR J0030+0451, and we used this information to infer its magnetic field configuration and obtained its multi-wavelength light curves that agree well with observations.

 The left picture shows the magnetic field configuration of PSR J0030+0451.
 Closed magnetic field lines are drawn in green, and open field lines in light blue.
 Its current sheet is shown in volume rendering.

-I work on visualizations of 3D datasets using the framework THREE.js.
+I work on interactive visualizations using the framework THREE.js.
 Modern browsers can directly talk to the GPU, and can render 3D scenes very responsively.
-My visualizations works on PC, any mobile device, and are only one click away from experiencing them in VR.
+These webpages can showcase 3D simulation results, or allow the user to interactively explore parameter spaces of a given physics model.